evanx/redishub-legacy/README.md

 ##### Will you ever offer a hosted Redis service?

-There are other PaaS vendors that offer hosted Redis at scale, e.g. AWS ElastiCache.
-Nevertheless, I want to experiment with orchestrating Redis instances, clusters and replicas.
-However I'm more interested in orchestrating "bots" first.
+There are other PaaS vendors that offer hosted Redis at scale, e.g. AWS ElastiCache, RedisLabs, OpenRedis and RedisGreen.
+Nevertheless, I want to experiment with orchestrating Redis instances, clusters and replicas, and must do so to automate Redishub itself.
+However I'm more interested in serverless "bots" than Redis hosting per se.

 ##### What are Redishub bots?